 Seat Belt Law

-When it comes to seat belt legislation, New Hampshire stands alone as the only state in the US where adults are not required to buckle up.
+If you are 18 or older, you don’t have to wear a seatbelt in New Hampshire.
+New Hampshire is the only state in the US where adults are not required to buckle up.

 History of seat belt law in NH